wuman/android-oauth-client/README.md

 of the UI for you via an Android dialog.
 The `DialogFragmentController` has two constructors, one taking `android.app.FragmentManager` and the other taking `android.support.v4.app.FragmentManager` as the sole input parameter.
-Depending on how instantiate the controller, either `android.app.DialogFragment` or `android.support.v4.app.DialogFragment` will be used.
+Depending on how you instantiate the controller, either `android.app.DialogFragment` or `android.support.v4.app.DialogFragment` will be used.

     AuthorizationUIController controller =